livefreensmart/moderation-guidelines/categories/development.md

 ## Contributions

 Contributions to existing projects are much more easy to review as the amount of code and files you have to look at is most likely much less.
-If the repository meets the activity requirements and the PR is merged, the contribution is qualified to be approved.
+If the repository meets the activity requirements and the PR is merged, the contribution is qualified to get approved.
 However, you need to validate the amount of work that went into a contribution.
 Again there's no specific metric, but updating the project's dependencies file is, for sure, not enough.
 A contribution should include a bug fix, a new feature or any other **significant improvement** to be rewarded by Utopian.